 - The ones which typically aren’t are specific products.
 In my experience, a product that is released onto the market eventually fizzles out because of an updated one being released or perhaps, something more advanced, cheaper and better comes out, making the old version unnecessary.

-For example: Take new diet ideas.
-Some of them become extremely popular, but most of them eventually become forgotten by the general audiences that are interested in them because something better comes out.
 That is an example of a niche that like I just said, fizzles out, meaning if you were to try and promote an old diet or anything that I like to call a “dead product”, you would probably get no sales or very few visitors who knew about it.

 Another example: Who still buys the ORIGINAL iPhone?
 Very few people, maybe people who are phone fanatics possibly, but generally, most people move onto the next model, meaning that if you were going to promote the first ever version of the iPhone, odds are you would probably not be in touch with the general niche audience interested in that phone because most if not all of them would want the most updated one.
 So, promote the updated one, not the old one.

 The main point I want to make clear here (again) is that…